n8n-io/n8n-docs/docs/getting-started/key-components.md

 * Regular Nodes
 * Trigger Nodes

-### Core Node
+### Core Nodes

-Note that if an application you need does not have a dedicated Node yet, you can access the data by using the [HTTP Request node](../nodes/nodes-library/core-nodes/HTTPRequest/README.md) or the [Webhook node](../nodes/nodes-library/core-nodes/Webhook/README.md).
-These nodes offer generic API support and are very versatile.
+Core nodes are functions or services that can be used to control how workflows are run or to provide generic API support.
+If an application you need does not have a dedicated Node yet, you can access the data by using the [HTTP Request node](../nodes/nodes-library/core-nodes/HTTPRequest/README.md) or the [Webhook node](../nodes/nodes-library/core-nodes/Webhook/README.md).

-### Regular Node
+### Regular Nodes

 Regular nodes are named like the application they represent and are listed under Regular Nodes in the Editor UI.